PostHog/posthog.com/contents/spotlight/startup-documenso.md

 A hard-learned lesson for Documenso was that the team started off trying to build a following in Slack, which they came to realize wasn’t the best platform for their users.
 Eventually, they decided to migrate to Discord as a community hub.

 “Switching to Discord was a key moment for us,” says Florent.
-“We wanted to double down on our community building and make the whole project community driven — which meant we needed to move to a more developer-friendly environment.”
+“We like Slack, but wanted to double down on our community building and make the whole project community driven — which meant we needed to move to a more developer-friendly environment.”

 As the community settled in, the team created topics for conversation and tried to encourage GitHub contributions and bug reports.
 This focus on GitHub was essential because, while Discord was a great place to engage users, GitHub was the _real_ heart of the project.

 “We focus on Discord and Twitter now, but we want everything to link back to GitHub and compound the effects there.
 GitHub really is our main channel and our key focus.
 That’s where Documenso really lives.
 It doesn’t live on Documenso.com.
 It lives on GitHub.”

 > **Putting it into practice:** Do everything you can to direct users to GitHub, using CTAs and banners on other platforms.
-You can use issue templates and a comprehensive README to help users communicate with you and lower the barrier to entry.
+You can use issue templates, discussions, wiki pages, and a comprehensive README to help users communicate with you and lower the barrier to entry.

 ### 3. Find reasons to celebrate